6168218c/FernflowerUI/README.md

 ﻿# FernflowerUI
-## Just a Java Decomplier with GUI and Decomplie Core called Fernflower
+## Just a Java Decompiler with GUI and Decompile Core called Fernflower

 ### 3.3 Update